 A bet on the flop in Limit Holdem is the amount of the big blind.
 In No-Limit it has to be at least twice the size of the big blind but can be as much as all of a player’s chips.
 In our Limit Hold’em game as described above, a player must put out 25¢ to make a bet in the first post-flop betting round.

-Once the betting round on the flop completes (meaning any players who want to see the next card have matched the value of any bets), the dealer again ‘burns” one card face-down out of play followed by a single card face-up in the middle of the table beside the 3 flop cards (see image below).
-Once the turn has been dealt the third betting round starts.
+Once the betting round on the flop completes (meaning any players who want to see the next card have matched the value of any bets), the dealer again ‘burns” one card face-down out of play followed by the fourth community card dealt face up in the middle of the table beside the 3 flop cards (see image below).
+Once the turn has been dealt another found of betting begins, this is the third round of round of betting.

-Assuming more than one player is left having not folded on one of the previous streets, the river is now dealt.
-Dealing the river is identical as dealing the turn with one card being burned facedown followed by a single card face-up.
+Assuming more than one player is left having not folded on one of the previous streets, the fifth and final card, (the River), is now dealt.
+Dealing the river is identical as dealing the turn with one card being burned facedown followed by a single card dealt face up.

 This is the final street and no more cards will be dealt in this hand.
-The final betting round is identical to the Texas Holdem round on the turn.
+The final betting round is identical to the Texas Holdem round on the turn and players can their hole cards with the community cards to make the best possible hand.
+Remember not to reveal your hole cards before the last betting round is complete, this will in most cases "kill" your hand.

-Once the river betting round has been completed the players now enter into the showdown.
+Once all community cards have been dealt and the river betting round has been completed the players now enter into the showdown.
 At this point the best 5-card poker hand wins the pot.
-Here are the rules you need to know about a Hold’em showdown:
+Here are the rules you need to know about a Hold'em showdown:

 - The player who bet on the river is the default first player to reveal their hand.
 If any other players choose to show their hand first, that is OK.